ICB-TO/Image-Processing-simulation-modules/README.md

 ## State of the Project

-As of the current state of the repo the following concepts have be implemented:
+Concepts that have be implemented:

   * Erosion and Dilation of Image
   * Background separation in image